Save Money by Increasing Attic Insulation in Charlotte

 Closed-cell foam provides the most insulation.
 It also offers a broad barrier against air, vapor and water.

 Open-cell foam widens when applied, stopping cracks and other spaces that are hard to get to.
-It’s best for blocking air but isn’t 100 percent waterproof.
+It’s best for stopping air but isn’t 100 percent waterproof.

 Both types of spray foam insulation may even help absorb noise.